The wall of the Roman Forum in Paris © French Moments

 • Blog

-The Roman forum in Paris – then known as Lutetia – was situated in the present-day Latin Quarter, more precisely in the vicinity of rue Soufflot and rue Saint-Jacques.
-Did you know that you could see part of it today?
-Follow me in the Boul’Mich in the 5th arrondissement of Paris and I’ll tell you where exactly to go to see them…
+The Roman Forum in Paris—then known as Lutetia—was situated in the present-day Latin Quarter, more precisely in the vicinity of rue Soufflot and rue Saint-Jacques.

-The Roman forum in Paris
+The Roman Forum in Paris

 Not quite.